PDF files require a PDF viewer.

 - The following guidelines apply for posting signs on College property:

-- Signs may be posted on bulletin boards and some doors and windows.
+- Signs may be posted on bulletin boards.
 Consult with the Department of Student Activities and Wellness regarding approved locations.

 - Use thumbtacks, not staples on bulletin boards and tape that will not damage paint on other locations.